French Academy of Sciences: History

 The Academy of Sciences traces its origin to Colbert's plan to create a general academy.
-He chose a small group of scholars who met on 22 December 1666 in the King's library, near the present-day Bibliothèque Nationals, and thereafter held twice-weekly working meetings there in the two rooms assigned to the group.
-The first 30 years of the Academy's existence were relatively informal, since no statutes had as yet been laid down for the institution.
+He chose a small group of scholars who met on 22 December 1666 in the King's library, near the present-day Bibliothèque Nationale, and thereafter held twice-weekly working meetings there in the two rooms assigned to the group.
+The first 30 years of the academy's existence were relatively informal, since no statutes had as yet been laid down for the institution.

-In contrast to its British counterpart, the Academy was founded as an organ of government.
-In Paris, there weren't many membership openings, to fill positions there were tenacious elections.
+In contrast to its British counterpart, the academy was founded as an organ of government.
+In Paris, there were not many membership openings, to fill positions there were contentious elections.
 The election process was at least a 6-stage process with rules and regulations that allowed for chosen candidates to canvas other members and for current members to consider postponing certain stages of the process if the need would arise.
 Elections in the early days of the academy were important activities, and as such made up a large part of the proceedings at the academy, with many meetings being held regarding the election to fill a single vacancy within the academy.
 That is not to say that discussion of candidates and the election process as a whole was relegated to the meetings.
 Members that belonged to the vacancy's respective field would continue discussion of potential candidates for the vacancy in private.
-Being elected into the Academy didn't necessarily guarantee being a full member, in some cases, one would enter the academy as an associate or correspondent before being appointed as a full member of the academy.
+Being elected into the academy did not necessarily guarantee being a full member, in some cases, one would enter the academy as an associate or correspondent before being appointed as a full member of the academy.

 The election process was originally only to replace members from a specific section.
 For example, if someone whose study was mathematics was either removed or resigned from his position, the following election process nominated only those whose focus was also mathematics in order to fill that discipline's vacancy.
-This led to some periods of time where they couldn't find specialists for specific fields of study, and had to have positions in those fields vacant, unable to fill them with people in other disciplines.
+That led to some periods of time in which no specialists for specific fields of study could be found, which left positions in those fields vacant since they could not be filled with people in other disciplines.

-The reform needed came late in the 20th century, when in 1987, the academy decided against the practice, favoring filling vacancies with people with new disciplines.
+The needed reform came late in the 20th century, in 1987, when the academy decided against the practice and to begin filling vacancies with people with new disciplines.
 This reform was not only aimed at further diversifying the disciplines under the academy, but also to help combat the internal aging of the academy itself.
-The Academy was expected to remain apolitical, and to avoid discussion of religious and social issues.
+The academy was expected to remain apolitical, and to avoid discussion of religious and social issues.